 Third Quarter Results

-For the three months ended September 30, 2016, Achillion reported a net loss of $20.7 million compared with net income of $26.3 million during the same period of 2015.
+For the three months ended September 30, 2017, Achillion reported a net loss of $19.3 million compared with a net loss of $20.7 million during the same period of 2016.

-Research and development expenses were $16.7 million for the three months ended September 30, 2016, compared with $12.0 million for the same period of 2015.
-The increase for the three months ended September 30, 2016 was primarily due to increased manufacturing; clinical trial and consulting costs related to ACH-4471, partially offset by decreased manufacturing, clinical trial and consulting costs related to our HCV compounds which were licensed to Janssen in 2015.
+Research and development expenses were $15.6 million for the three months ended September 30, 2017, compared with $16.7 million for the same period of 2016.
+The decrease for the three months ended September 30, 2017 was primarily due to decreased preclinical and manufacturing costs related to ACH-4471, as well as decreased legal fees.
+These amounts were partially offset by increased clinical trial costs related to ACH-4471 and preclinical costs related to ACH-5228.

 Nine Month Results

-For the nine months ended September 30, 2016, Achillion reported a net loss of $57.3 million, compared to a net loss of $22.0 million in the same period in 2015.
-During the nine months ended September 30, 2015, Achillion recognized revenue of $34.5 million under the Janssen Agreement, representing a portion of the premium paid by JJDC.
+For the nine months ended September 30, 2017, Achillion reported a net loss of $62.0 million, compared to a net loss of $57.3 million in the same period in 2016.

-Research and development expenses were $44.1 million and $46.9 million for the nine months ended September 30, 2016 and 2015, respectively.
-The decrease for the nine months ended September 30, 2016 was primarily due to decreased manufacturing, clinical trial and consulting costs related to our HCV compounds, which were licensed to Janssen in 2015, partially offset by increased manufacturing, clinical trial and consulting costs related to ACH-4471.
-Personnel costs also increased due to the addition of personnel in our discovery and development groups.
+Research and development expenses were $49.4 million and $44.1 million for the nine months ended September 30, 2017 and 2016, respectively.
+The increase for the nine months ended September 30, 2017 was primarily due to increased clinical trial costs related to ACH-4471 combined with increased preclinical and manufacturing costs for ACH-5228.

-General and administrative expenses in the period ending September 30, 2016 were $15.4 million, compared with $19.2 million incurred during the same period in 2015.
-The decrease for the nine months ended September 30, 2016 was primarily due to decreased consulting fees and corporate legal fees related to the Janssen Agreement, partially offset by increased personnel and non-cash stock compensation costs largely related to the addition of personnel.
+General and administrative expenses in the period ending September 30, 2017 were $15.9 million, compared with $15.4 million incurred during the same period in 2016.
+The increase for the nine months ended September 30, 2017 was primarily due to increased marketing-related consulting fees, corporate legal fees, and software license fees, partially offset by a decrease in corporate taxes.

 Complement Factor D Platform

-“ACH-4471 is the first factor D inhibitor to demonstrate complement alternative pathway inhibition in humans after oral dosing,” said Dr. Deshpande.
+“ACH-4471 is the first factor D inhibitor to show evidence of complement alternative pathway inhibition in humans after oral dosing,” said Dr. Deshpande.
 “Through pioneering research in complement biology, and data emerging from the ACH-4471 clinical program, we are gaining important insights into PK/PD relationships as well as in vivo biomarkers to guide development in patients.
-Upcoming presentations at ASH will highlight groundbreaking research with ACH-4471 regarding complement biology and factor D inhibition.”
+Upcoming presentations at ASH, we believe, will highlight important research with ACH-4471, complement biology, and the potential of factor D inhibition.”

 About the Achillion Complement Factor D Platform

 Achillion has leveraged its internal discovery capabilities and a novel complement-related platform to develop small molecule drug candidates that are oral inhibitors of complement factor D. Factor D is an essential serine protease involved in the complement pathway, a part of the innate immune system.
 Achillion's complement platform is focused on seeking to advance small molecule compounds that inhibit factor D and can potentially be used in the treatment of immune-related diseases in which complement alternative pathway plays a critical role.
-Potential indications being evaluated for these compounds include paroxysmal nocturnal hemoglobinuria (PNH), C3 glomerulopathy (C3G), and dry age-related macular degeneration (dry AMD).
+Potential indications being evaluated for these compounds include paroxysmal nocturnal hemoglobinuria (PNH), C3 glomerulopathy (C3G), immune complex-mediated membranoproliferative glomerulonephritis (IC-MPGN), and geographic atrophy (GA).

 About Achillion Pharmaceuticals